agi-brain/xuance/docs/source/documents/api/agents/drl/noisydqn_agent.md

 that introduces noise into the weights of the Q-network to improve exploration during the learning process.
 This is aimed at addressing one of the key challenges in reinforcement learning: balancing exploration and exploitation.

-This table lists some key features about Noisy DQN algorithm:
+This table lists some general features about Noisy DQN algorithm:

 | Features of Noisy DQN | Values | Description                                              |
 |-----------------------|--------|----------------------------------------------------------|